 Our tour starts in the upper village, which was populated after the old town, lower down, was abandoned.
 Nothing prepares you for the dramatic sight of the twin towers perched on the Roc del Talhuc, which was practically impregnable in its heyday.
 Last time, I said we would be doing some walking.
 To gain access to the towers, you have to scale a couple of metal ladders.
 You can do that, and I’ll watch.

 Once you’ve negotiated those and had a look around, we head downhill to the rushing River Audierne, passing through the now-deserted old town.

 I love this delightful bridge over the river.

 We regain the upper village by another route, lingering to enjoy this lovely medieval-inspired potager.

 Our next stop is Villeneuve-d’Aveyron, one of only five bastide towns to be established in Aveyron in the 13th-14th centuries.
 These new towns were planned on a grid pattern with a large central square, sometimes imposed on an older settlement.
-At least 300 of them exist in SW France, created to provide protection to local people during the Hundred Years War and to develop trade and commerce.
+At least 300-500 of them exist in SW France, created to provide protection to local people and to stimulate trade and commerce.